02JanDal/ralph/NOTES.md

 	project(example2)

 	# ralph-load.cmake (can be included in project) checks to make sure ralph is installed
 	# and includes the cmake file(s) with the actual content.
-Those will look in the
+	# ralph_load() will look in the current directory (fallback to the project directory or
-	# current directory (fallback to the project directory) for a file called ralph.json,
+	# the root source directory) for ralph.json, which contains the required packages,
-	# which should contain the required packages, and download and install any missing.
+	# and download and install any missing.
+It will additionally call find_package on all
-	# It will additionally call find_package on all of them for you.
+	# of them for you.
-	include(ralph-load)
+	include(ralph)
+	ralph_load()

 # Usage: Raw

 Install the dependencies specified in ralph.json:

-	ralph --project --install
-	ralph -pi
+	ralph project install

 Install a given package (latest stable version):

-	ralph --install RapidJSON
-	ralph -i RapidJSON
+	ralph install RapidJSON

 Install a given package with version requirement:

-	ralph --install -v
+	ralph install RapidJSON@1.0.2